 Posted on 1st of July, 2011 by Lévana

-We never knew, or have forgotten, that fish sticks used to be fresh fish, used as we are to encountering them only in the frozen section of processed foods.
+We never knew, or have forgotten, that fish sticks used to be fresh fish, used as we are to encountering fish sticks only in the frozen section of processed foods.
 Rather than zap the infamous fish sticks off the list of healthy foods, why not recast them in a healthy way, prepare them at home in no time, and let children big and small enjoy them?
-Baked and crisp, these bear only a passing resemblance to their greasy and soggy cousins, sticks and nuggets of all persuasions.
-Incidentally, this will work perfectly with chicken breasts, exactly as in this recipe!
+Moist and crisp, these delightful fish sticks bear only a passing resemblance to their greasy and soggy cousins, sticks and nuggets of all persuasions.
+Incidentally, this fish sticks recipe will work perfectly with chicken breasts, exactly as in this recipe!

 I love this dish served with Cocktail Sauce, but you can use any sauce from my new cookbook, all delicious!